red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/more-on-flows.rst

         bot gesture "frown"

 The example implements two bot reaction flows that listen to the user saying "Hi" or "Bye".
-Whenever one of the two events happen the bot will show the corresponding gesture "smile" or "frown", respectively.
+Whenever one of the two events happen, the bot will show the corresponding gesture "smile" or "frown", respectively.
 Note how these flows inherit their interaction loop id from the parent flow `'handling bot gesture reaction'` that is different from the main flow.
 Therefore, bot gesture actions will never compete with the bot say actions from the main interaction flow and will be triggered in parallel:

 .. code-block:: text